 - i.
 The carrying values of cash, amounts receivable, accounts payable and accrued liabilities approximate their fair values due to the short-term nature of these instruments. - ii.
-Public and private investments are carried at amounts in accordance with the Company's accounting policies as set out in Note 3 to the financial statements.
+Public and private investments are carried at amounts in accordance with the Company's accounting policies as set out in note 3 to the Annual Financial Statements.

-The following table illustrates the classification and hierarchy of the Company's financial instruments, measured at fair value in the statements of financial position as at September 30, 2023.
+The following table illustrates the classification and hierarchy of the Company's financial instruments, measured at fair value in the statements of financial position as at September 30, 2024, and December 31, 2023.